cyin100/UndertaleFileLoaders/README.md

 # UndertaleFileLoaders

 Allows users to efficiently load save files from specific spots in UNDERTALE and DELTARUNE
 TODO: allow for hacked equipment/rooms, boss rush?

 ## Requirements
-- Windows
+- Windows 10 (Not mac supported, sorry!)
 - Python 3.6 or higher
 - UNDERTALE/DELTARUNE installed from Steam